-The issue in this case is whether the applicant has submitted sufficient evidence to establish her identity as a national of Liberia.
+The issue in this case is whether the applicant has submitted sufficient evidence to establish his identity as a national of Liberia.

 Each application must be accompanied by evidence of the applicant's identity and nationality, if available.
 If these documents are unavailable, the applicant shall file an affidavit showing proof of unsuccessful efforts to obtain such identity documents, explaining why the consular process is unavailable, and affirming that he or she is a national of the designated foreign state.
-Acceptable evidence may consist of a Passport; a birth certificate accompanied by photo identification; and/or any national identity document from the alien's country of origin bearing photo and/or fingerprint.
+Acceptable evidence may consist of a passport; a birth certificate accompanied by photo identification; and/or any national identity document from the alien's country of origin bearing photo and/or fingerprint.
 8 C.F.R. § 244.9(a)(1).

-The burden of proof is upon the applicant to establish that she meets the above requirements.
+The burden of proof is upon the applicant to establish that he meets the above requirements.
 Applicants shall submit all documentation as required in the instructions or requested by the Bureau.
 8 C.F.R. § 244.9(a).
 The sufficiency of all evidence will be judged according to its relevancy, consistency, credibility, and probative value.
-To meet her burden of proof the applicant must provide supporting documentary evidence of eligibility apart from her own statements.
+To meet his burden of proof the applicant must provide supporting documentary evidence of eligibility apart from her own statements.
 8 C.F.R. § 244.9(b).

-In support of her application, the applicant submitted a copy of a Liberian birth certificate and a copy of a Lebanese Passport.
-On appeal, the applicant does not provide any additional evidence of her nationality.
+In support of his application, the applicant submitted a photocopy of a Permit To Re-Enter the Republic of Liberia issued by the Liberian Ministry of Justice.
+On appeal, the applicant does not provide any additional evidence to establish his Liberian nationality.

-\2 In Chee Kin Jang v.
+2 In Chee Kin Jang v.
 Reno, 113 F. 3d 1074 (9th Cir.
 1997), the United States Court of Appeals found that the Service reasonably interpreted the term "PRC national" in the Chinese Student Protection Act (CSPA) to exclude Chinese dual nationals who did not declare citizenship of the People's Republic of China (PRC) when they entered the United States, and that the Service's treatment of PRC dual nationals, depending on whether they entered under a PRC passport or a passport of a different country, was reasonable.
 The Court states that an alien is bound by the nationality claimed or established at the time of entry for the duration of his or her stay in the United States.
 Thus, a dual national CSPA principal applicant must have claimed PRC nationality at the time of his or her last entry into the United States.
 In Chevron USA, Inc. v.
 Natural Resources Defense Counsel, 467 U.S. 837, 842-843 & n.9 (1984), the district court held that the practice of binding an alien to his claimed nationality "promotes the congressional policy of insuring that an alien will be able to return, voluntarily or otherwise, to his or her country of origin if requested to do so and provides for consistency in the enforcement of law, especially given the large numbers of nonimmigrant foreign nationals who visit the United States each year."